marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 property-lister -db Cache.db -o plists
 ```

-Cache.db is unencrypted and backed up by default, and as such, should not contain any sensitive data after user logs out - it should be cleard by calling [removeAllCachedResponses\(\)](https://developer.apple.com/documentation/foundation/urlcache/1417802-removeallcachedresponses).
+Cache.db is unencrypted and backed up by default, and as such, should not contain any sensitive data after user logs out - it should be cleared by calling [removeAllCachedResponses\(\)](https://developer.apple.com/documentation/foundation/urlcache/1417802-removeallcachedresponses).

 ### Find All / Dump All